pocka/storybook-addon-vue-info/README.md

     components: { MyAwesomeComponent },
     template: '<my-awesome-component/>',
     propsDescription: {
+      MyAwesomeComponent: {
 		// These description will appear in `description` column in props table
       	label: 'A label for my awesome component',
-      visible: 'Whether component is visible or not'
+      	visible: 'Whether component is visible or not' }
     }
   })))
 ```

-**NOTE:** This addon cannot distinguish props that have same name.
-For example, both `<component-a>` and `<component-b>` have prop named `foo`, and `propsDescription` has `foo: 'bar'`, then description for `foo` of both components will be `bar`.

 ## Example